ashwingopalsamy/notes/README.md

-# learn-go
+# notes

-a refresher with key points about go
+a refresher on topics that matter.